dired-ufla/coursestats/README.md

 - v1.0: this is the first version of the plugin.
 - v1.1: this version includes filters to usage types, such as, forum, repository and activities.
+- v1.2: this version fixes an issue related to number format.